microsoft/playwright/docs/src/api/class-browsertype.md

 * since: v1.8
 - returns: <[Browser]>

 This method attaches Playwright to an existing browser instance.
+When connecting to another browser launched via `BrowserType.launchServer` in Node.js, the major and minor version needs to match the client version (1.2.3 → is compatible with 1.2.x).

 ### param: BrowserType.connect.wsEndpoint
 * since: v1.10